arvigeus/AZ-204/Topics/Graph.md

 - [Microsoft Graph connectors](https://learn.microsoft.com/en-us/microsoftsearch/connectors-overview) work in the incoming direction, **delivering data external to the Microsoft cloud into Microsoft Graph services and applications**, to enhance Microsoft 365 experiences such as Microsoft Search.
 Connectors exist for many commonly used data sources such as Box, Google Drive, Jira, and Salesforce.

-- [Microsoft Graph Data Connect](https://learn.microsoft.com/en-us/graph/overview#access-microsoft-graph-data-at-scale-using-microsoft-graph-data-connect) provides a set of tools to streamline secure and scalable delivery of **Microsoft Graph data to popular Azure data stores**.
+- [Microsoft Graph Data Connect](https://learn.microsoft.com/en-us/graph/data-connect-concept-overview) provides a set of tools to streamline secure and scalable delivery of **Microsoft Graph data to popular Azure data stores**.
 The cached data serves as data sources for Azure development tools that you can use to build intelligent applications.

+## Resources

+Resource specify the entity or complex type you're interacting with, like `me`, `user`, `group`, `drive`, or `site`.
+Top-level resources may have relationships, allowing access to other resources, like `me/messages` or `me/drive`.
+Interactions with resources are done through methods, e.g., `me/sendMail` for sending an email.
+Permissions needed for each resource may vary, with higher permissions often required for creation or updates compared to reading.
+[More on permissions](https://learn.microsoft.com/en-us/graph/permissions-reference).

 ## Query Microsoft Graph by using REST